-- Interest and knowledge of issues relating to racial discrimination, i.e. minority rights, indigenous rights, multiple discriminations, discrimination based on work and descent.
+- Interest and knowledge of issues relating to racial discrimination, i.e. minority rights, indigenous rights, multiple forms of discriminations, discrimination based on work and descent.

 - Knowledge of French or Spanish.

-- Knowledge of the UN human rights mechanisms, in particular the Human Rights Council, the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) and its monitoring body (CERD).
+- Knowledge of the UN human rights mechanisms, in particular the Human Rights Council and treaty bodies.

 - Experience of working in the NGO environment.